-The Group's exposure to interest rate risk relates primarily to its long-term loans to related parties, long-term loans from financial institutions, bills of exchange, and debentures.
+The Group's exposure to interest rate risk relates primarily to its long-term loans to related parties, long-term loans from financial institutions, loans from third parties and debentures.
 Most of the Group's financial assets and liabilities bear fixed interest rates which are close to the market rate.